 - Property crimes like theft or larceny.

-During a criminal records search, usually won’t discover if they has had any infractions like moving violations:
+During a criminal records search, usually won’t discover if they have had any infractions like moving violations:

 - Drivers license suspended or revoked.